Colonna family: Late Middle Ages

 The family remained at the centre of civic and religious life throughout the late Middle Ages.
 Cardinal Egidio Colonna died at the papal court in Avignon in 1314.
 An Augustinian, he had studied theology in Paris under St. Thomas of Aquinas to become one of the most authoritative thinkers of his time.

 In the 14th century, the family sponsored the decoration of the Church of San Giovanni, most notably the floor mosaics.

 In 1328, Louis IV of Germany marched into Italy for his coronation as Holy Roman Emperor.
 As Pope John XXII was residing in Avignon and had publicly declared that he would not crown Louis, the King decided to be crowned by a member of the Roman aristocracy, who proposed Sciarra Colonna.
 In honor of this event, the Colonna family was granted the privilege of using the imperial pointed crown on top of their coat of arms.

-The celebrated poet Petrarch, was a great friend of the family, in particular of Giovanni Colonna and often lived in Rome as a guest of the family.
+The poet Petrarch, was a great friend of the family, in particular of Giovanni Colonna and often lived in Rome as a guest of the family.
 He composed a number of sonnets for special occasions within the Colonna family, including "Colonna the Glorious, the great Latin name upon which all our hopes rest".
 In this period, the Colonna started claiming they were descendants of the Julio-Claudian dynasty.

 At the Council of Constance, the Colonna finally succeeded in their papal ambitions when Oddone Colonna was elected on 14 November 1417.
 As Martin V, he reigned until his death on 20 February 1431.